Managed Services Metrics Service Managers Should Focus On

 Service Level Agreements (SLA)

 Once your service desk reaches a certain level of maturity and is able to close more tickets than are opened in a day, the team can move on to more advanced service metrics.
 Service level agreements (SLA) ensure that when a support ticket is opened, it is acknowledged, started, and resolved in a set period of time.
 An SLA will ensure that not only is the simple volume of tickets being managed, but the priority of the tickets is being managed as well.
-Since not all tickets carry the same urgency, it’s important to be able to juggle a little and close the high priority requests fast.
+Since not all tickets carry the same urgency, it’s important to be able to juggle a little and close the high-priority requests fast.
 I did a very detailed blog post previously about managing SLAs [here].

 Performance Management (Advanced metrics)